Age Dependent Hawkes Process: Mean-field limit and propagation of chaos

 \subsection{Large network asymptotics and weight approximations}

-In this section we couple the limit system proposed in the previous section with the $N$-dimensional Hawkes process.

-We now proceed to show how the finite-dimensional systems converge to the limit system.
+In this section we couple the $N$-dimensional Hawkes process with the limit system proposed in the previous section.
+This coupling implies that the finite-dimensional system converges to the limit system.
 The result is traditionally named {\it Propagation of Chaos}, a typical result within mean-field theory.
 Specifically for Hawkes processes, there are several variants of this result.
 Some of the recent results may be found in \cite{chevallier}, \cite{dfh} and in \cite{SusEva}.